dikortis/LetsTalkETC/Episodes/Episode_9.md

-very readable way you know you find yourself turning a page and nodding your head and going yeah yeah I guess and now okay yeah i would highly recommend it actually thinks no I know you bow I think is the guys name I'm not can't remember so i can name i just opened up
+very readable way you know you find yourself turning a page and nodding your head and going yeah yeah I guess and now i would highly recommend it actually thinks no I know you bow I think is the guys name I'm not can't remember so i can name i just opened up